 Not collecting all the assets

-When a person has a lot of assets across several institutions it can be tempting to ignore assets of a lesser value as it may seem like more work than it’s worth to collect them.
-However it is the executor’s duty to ensure that the estate administration is completed correctly and this means in its entirety.
-If there are a set of shares worth only £10 they must still be collected and accounted for as part of the estate.
-The executor is responsible for that loss to the estate and could be held liable if a beneficiary were to question how the estate’s assets were being handled.
+When a person has a lot of assets across several institutions it can be tempting to ignore assets of lesser value as it may seem like more work than it’s worth to collect them.
+However, it is the executor’s duty to ensure that the estate administration is completed correctly and this means in its entirety.
+If there are a set of shares worth only £10, they must still be collected and accounted for as part of the estate.
+The executor can be held responsible for failing to properly collect and distribute its assets.
+Loss to the estate, even if only minor, could result in an executor being held personally liable if a beneficiary were to question how the estate’s assets were being handled.

 Not transferring house ownership

-The most common mistake that is made during the estate administration is properties not being correctly transferred.
+A surprise common error or mistake made during the estate administration is properties not being correctly transferred.
 This can cause serious complications later on when the other owner or inhabitant passes away.

 Not correctly assessing all of the estate liabilities and debts